 One of the most time intensive aspects of investing is finding the best stocks to buy that fit in with your investment strategy.
 After all, between the Nasdaq and New York Stock Exchange, there are a whopping 6,100 different stocks to choose from.
 With so many choices, where do you start?

-The list below outlines the top stocks to buy in December 2021.
+The list below outlines the top stocks to buy this month.

-Not all stocks are created equal, and with a massive number of retail investors flooding into the market since the new year, it has been a bit of a wild ride.
-With unprecedented gains being created in the market, many expect a continuation of this recent increase in investment activity.
-At the moment, there are five types of stocks you should be looking into:
+Not all stocks are created equal, and with a massive number of retail investors flooding into the market last year, it’s been a bit of a wild ride.
+This year has been off to a more lackluster start.

 - E-Commerce.
 The coronavirus pandemic led to a surge in shopping online.
 Many consumers who would never have purchased anything online suddenly found themselves buying groceries, gifts, clothing, and even medicine over the Internet.
 Moreover, many liked the experience and might not go back.
 As a result, e-commerce has been booming and will likely continue to do so.

 - Travel.
-Vaccines are becoming increasingly available and more than half of Americans are now fully vaccinated.
+Vaccines are readily available, and more than 60% of Americans are now fully vaccinated, according to the Mayo Clinic.
 As more people receive their vaccines, they’ll not only be more comfortable traveling, they’ll be eager to do so after a long stay at home.
 As a result, the best travel stocks are likely to see a strong rebound ahead.

 - Health Care.
 Health care stocks are generating quite a bit of excitement.
 While most companies working on COVID-19 vaccines and therapeutics are realizing overvaluations, there are plenty of opportunities to invest in companies across the sector, which is growing at a staggering rate.

-With that in mind, here are nine of the best stocks to look into in November of 2021:
+With that in mind, here are nine of the best stocks to look into this month: